vippsas/vipps-checkout/vipps-checkout-api.md

 Note that a callback will never be in the `CREATED` state, as it is only sent after a payment is completed in an end state.
 For example, when a customer successfully pays, the `PaymentDetails.state` is `AUTHORIZED`.
 If the payment is initiated and ongoing, it will be `CREATED`.
 If the payment was either aborted, expired, or an error occurred, the state is `TERMINATED`.
 Please refer to the [OpenAPI schema][retrieve-sessioninfo-endpoint] for `CallbackSessionDetails` and `GetSessionResponse` to see the whole context.

-If you want more details about the payment, call the [underlying API][get-payment-endpoint] that Vipps Checkout itself uses.
+If you want more details about the payment, call the [underlying get payment endpoint][get-payment-endpoint] that Checkout itself uses.

 ### Step 3a: If a transaction is authorized, capture payment